 Housing & Income

-Our HOMES Program (Housing Options, Mentorship & Economic Security) supports women with housing and economic security.
+Our HOMES Program (Housing Options, Mentorship & Economic Security) supports all women with housing and income.

 If you would like support to find or keep housing, or if you need help with an Employment & Income Assistance issue, please call our HOMES intake line at 204-774-8975 ext.
 208. Drop-in appointments are sometimes possible, depending on our daily schedule.